mcmxlix/the_guardian_crawler/README.md

 Before running the crawler, make sure to connect your MongoDB Atlas with this python application:
 * To learn how to generate a URI connection strings please visit this [`link`](https://docs.atlas.mongodb.com/driver-connection/)
 * Insert this key in the 'parameters.yaml' file in the 'url_connection' variable
+* [`Create a database and a collection`](https://docs.atlas.mongodb.com/data-explorer/databases-collections/) and indicate their names in the 'parameters.yaml' file

 To use the crawler, simply run:
 * ```git clone https://github.com/mcmxlix/the_guardian_crawler.git```